Magazine / New Moon Magazine

 - Be Yourself: What the entire magazine is based on.

 - Closer to Earth

-- Completely Missing the Point: "Howling At The Moon" was meant to be a section about empowering moments of equality; however, many girls will write in about how they did some thing or another better than the boys, and thus have scored one for the female gender, not for equality as a whole.
+- Comically Missing the Point: "Howling At The Moon" was meant to be a section about empowering moments of equality; however, many girls will write in about how they did some thing or another better than the boys, and thus have scored one for the female gender, not for equality as a whole.

 - The Faceless: What does Luna look like, anyway?